SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 #### Receiver non-functional after inconsistent start frame field
 After receiving an inconsistent sync frame in autobaud mode (that is, a condition that sets ISFIF), the receiver becomes non-functional.

-**Workaround:** Disable and reenable the receiver when this condition is encountered.
+**Workaround:** Disable and re-enable the receiver when this condition is encountered.

 **megaTinyCore note:** The core adopts this workaround on all parts.
 It is unclear how widely distributed this issue is, but as long as Serial is used, it should be automatically handled correctly.